Miracloon/pflotran-documentation/source/developer_guide/training/fortran_coding_standard.rst

      PetscInt, dimension(6) :: array_1D
      PetscInt, dimension(3,100) :: array_2D

+  Note that arrays of the same data type may be declared on separate lines for clarity.

 * All variables in the function/subroutine argument list should be at the top of the routine with a blank line separating them from the 'implicit none'.
 The local variables should come below with a blank line separating them from the variables in the subroutine argument list.

  ::